 5. HYGIENE PRACTICES FOR CLINICAL STAFF

 All clinical staff have been educated and trained in AHS approved hand cleaning and PPE use for the purpose of infection control and prevention.
-All staff is required to demonstrate proper hand hygiene when entering and exiting the clinic, entering and exiting treatment rooms, after contacting certain surfaces and with any direct contact with others.
+All staff are required to demonstrate proper hand hygiene when entering and exiting the clinic, entering and exiting treatment rooms, after contacting certain surfaces and with any direct contact with others.

-All staff will don the use of appropriate personal protective equipment related to patient care, cleaning and other clinical or non-clinical activities
+All staff will don the use of appropriate personal protective equipment related to patient care, cleaning and other clinical or non-clinical activities.

 6. HYGIENE PRACTICES FOR PATIENTS